MurphyPone/murphypone.github.io/src/content/presidents.md

   - South Carolina repeals Nullification
 - Indian Removal
   - Being a man of the frontier, Jackson interacted with Indians a lot growing up
-  - White supremacism of the time facilitated the manipulation of Tribes westward
+  - White supremacy of the time facilitated the manipulation of Tribes westward
   - Although many Tribes exhibited similar traits of civilized society, Jackson did not consider them sovereign states
   - Had government pay for Tribes to move across the Mississippi
       - Execution was poor, corrupt people backed by government authority harassed tribes